The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 Against two or more enemies, you can switch to spamming **Quick Nock** instead of your usual GCDs.
 Don't forget to use **Raging Strikes** and **Bloodletter**, even if the latter is single target.
 Free damage is free damage.

+At level 25, you will unlock **Wide Volley**.
+It is like Straight Shot, but for AoE.
+Each Quick Nock will have a chance to proc it.
+Note that it has a smaller hit area than Quick Nock - instead of a cone, it's a small circle around the middle of your targeted enemy.
+Try to avoid targeting oversized enemies on the outside of the pack.

 ## Levels 30-51

 ### GCDs